3rd-Eden/versions/README.md

   <dt>origin servers</dt>
   <dd>
     <p>
-      An array of of server objects that is used to fetch resources from that are not found in the <code>directory</code> property.
+      An array of of server objects that is used to fetch resources that are not found in the <code>directory</code> property.
     </p>